cema-sp/ruby-perf-optim/README.md

 2. Always profile in _production_ mode
 3. Profile twice and discard cold-start results
 4. Profile w/ & w/o caching if you use it
+5. Profile with data of production DB size

 The most useful report types for ruby-prof (see [011_rp_rep.rb](011_rp_rep.rb)):

 1. __Flat__ (Shows which functions are slow)
 2. __Call graph__ (Shows callers and callees)
 3. __Stack report__ (Shows execution paths; good for small chunks of code)

+You also should try [rack-mini-profiler] with flamegraphs.

 #### Callgrind format